Lori10/Grammer-Checker-Corrector-with-NgramLM-and-T5/README.md

 ## Disadvantages of N gram language model and faced issues
 * The main disadvantage of n-gram language model is that it requires a lot of space and RAM.
-Especially in case of having long sentences the model should store the probabilities of all possible combinations and also all the n-gram-counts dictionaries.
+Especially in case of having long sentences the model should store the probabilities of all possible combinations and also all the n-gram-counts dictionaries. <br />
 <b>Possible Solution</b> : Train a more advanced model like RNN etc.
+* N gram language model estimated the probability of a word given some previous words.
+In fact to estimate the probability of a word we should look at the previous and text words to capture the full context.
+<b>Possible Solution</b> : Use bidirectional RNN.
 * Another disadvantage of n-gram language model : The longer the sentences the lower the probability becomes.
 Since we multiply by numbers that are lower than 1 the sentence probability decreases.
 This means that the longer the sentence the lower the probability that it is correct.
 The sentence may be very long and grammatically correct but is classified as grammatically incorrect by our model because of its high length.
 So it becomes very difficult to estimate the probability of long sentences due to their length.
 As a result the n-gram language model fails to capute long dependencies between words in a sentence <br />
 <b>Possible Solution</b> : Finding out the right value of k-smoothing parameter since it affects the distribution of the probabilities or use other models like RNN.
 * Basic sentences that are very commonly used are classified correctly , some sentences are grammatically correct but classified as grammatically incorrect by our bigram model since most of their words do not appear in our corpus. <br />